 To become acceptable, these "converted" styles must be tuned to a Yamaha keyboard.
 This tuning can involve modifying the actual voices used and resetting the volume of each voice in the accompainment and the OTS as well as the default tempo of the style itself.
 The end result may not sound a lot like the original, but it can be a very acceptable style in its own right.

 That's what you will find in the "manufacturer" pages of this section.
 I have "tuned" a number of the styles in this section, but other PSR enthusiasts, as you'll see below, have contributed hundreds of additional converted styles.
 You'll find styles from Technics keyboards (KN-5000 and KN-7000).
 The Roland styles are from the G-1000 and the VA7.
 Korg PA-80 conversions have been provided by Bluezplayer (AJ), BMK, Tom G, Roger Z, and Eileen Lowrey, and by ndl, who added OTS to conversions by OHenry. "ndl" also sent in her complete set of Roland VA7 conversions.
-Finally, a big thank you to Charley for the many conversions from the Ketron SD1.
+A big thank you to Charley for the many conversions from the Ketron SD1.
 Finally, thanks to Mike for a large collection of mixed tyle conversions from several other keyboards.

 When the PSR2000 was first introduced, there weren't a lot of styles available, but, since the keyboard accepted additional styles from a floppy drive, a lot of effort went into creating more styles for the keyboard.
 Since then, Yamaha has introduced the Tyros models, the 3000, and then the S900 series.
 Each model had more styles than the previous.
 New owners today have, literally, thousands of styles available for their keyboards.
 With such a large style library, not as much time is now spent on doing style conversions.
 But conversions from other keyboards still happen and you are likely to find many of those conversions in the various style sets available in the "Collections" section.